anerirana/YouTubeScrapping/README.md

 # YouTubeScrapping

-Download youtube playlist using PyTube or YouPy
+Download YouTube playlist using this notebook.
+It uses PyTube and YouPy